 Margherita Pizza

 Homemade pizza is already a labor of love: no need to make it more complicated.
-Chef Ian Thurwatcher of Austin’s Intero sticks with a classic margherita recipe, topping handmade dough with fresh mozz, a simple sauce, and plenty of hand-torn basil.
-Serve with a verdant salad and glass of red, and prepare for the compliments to pour in.
+Chef Ian Thurwatcher of Austin’s Intero recommends skipping the heart-shaped takeout pie and suggests instead a classic margherita recipe, topping handmade dough with fresh mozz, a simple sauce, and plenty of hand-torn basil.
+Serve with a fresh salad and glass of red, and prepare for the compliments to pour in.

 Risotto Bolognese

 This dish from Playa Provision’s Brooke Williamson combines two of our greatest loves—risotto and bolognese—into one Dutch oven-friendly meal.
-It’s also especially perfect if your ideal Valentine’s Day involves a post-dinner nap.
+It’s also especially perfect if your ideal Valentine’s Day involves a post-dinner nap on the couch (and plenty of leftovers to look forward to the next day).

 Coffee and Spice-Crusted Filet Mignon with Mushrooms, Asparagus, and Black Garlic

 At-home date nights don't have to be any less fancy than a dinner at a nice restaurant.
 Case in point, this impressive steak dish that starts with the highest-quality cut you can find (Chef Dustin Valette recommends prime, 21-day dry-aged Wagyu) and ends with a finishing dollop of umami-laden black garlic purée.
-Pair with a great bottle of red and wait for the compliments to pour in.
+Pair with your favorite bottle of wine and prepare for the all-but-certain praise to come rolling in.

 Spaghetti Bolognese